JamesWoolfenden/pike/README.md

 #### What about "attributes"?

 Some cloud providers require extra permissions depending on the attributes you add; this is how this is handled.
-Build out your tf resources to cover all reasonable scenarios.
+Build out your .tf resources to cover all reasonable scenarios.

 #### Eventual consistency